donat-imeri/ThrowIt/README.md

 # Sensitivity
 In my personal mobile phone the game seems to perform best when the ssensitivity value is around 15.
 When it is to small the ball is throwed in short distances, so by increasing it to this value I get a quite real feel.
+The sliding window size is 20 and seems to work quite well.

 # Checklist